Installation#

 Note

-If WNTR is installed using PyPI or Anaconda (Options 1 or 2 below), the examples folder will not be downloaded.
+If WNTR is installed using PyPI or Anaconda (Options 1 or 2 below), the examples folder is not included with the Python package.
 The examples can be downloaded by going to USEPA/WNTR, select the “Clone or download” button and then select “Download ZIP.”
-Uncompress the zip file using standard software tools (e.g., unzip, WinZip) and store them in a folder.
+Uncompress the zip file using standard software tools (e.g., unzip, WinZip) and store the example files in a folder.

 • Option 1: Users can install WNTR from PyPI using pip, which is a command line software tool used to install and manage Python packages.
 It can be downloaded from https://pypi.python.org/pypi/pip.